ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 + Capacity planning
 + Network design
 + Simulation
-- Closed loop
++ Closed loop
 - Digital Twin

 Overall, the Digital Map is needed to provide the mechanism to connect data islands from the core multi-layered topology.
 It is a solution feasible and useful in the short-term for the existing operations use cases, but it is also a requirement for the Digital Twin.

+The following sections shows some example use case descriptions to initiate the discussion what type of info is needed to describe the use cases in the context of Digital Map.
+The next version of the draft will include more info on these use cases, from the perspective of what is the value of the digital map for each use case and how the Digital Map API can be used.
+This will also clarify if only read and if/when write interface is needed per use case.

+## Generic inventory queries
+The application will be able to retrieve physical topology from the controller via Digital Map API and from the response it will be able to retrieve physical inventory of individual devices and cables.

+The application may request either one or multiple layers of topology via the Digital Map API and and from the response it will be able to retrieve both physical and logical inventory.

+## Service placement feasibility checks

+## Service-> subservice -> resource
+The application will be able to retrieve all services from the Digital Map API for selected network type.
+The application will be able to retrieve the topology for selected services via Digital Map API and from the response it will be able to navigate via the supporting relationship top-down to the lower layers.
+That way, it will be able to determine what logical resources are used by the service.
+The supporting relations to the lowest layer will help application to determine what physical resources are used by the service.

+## Resource -> subservice -> service
+The application will be able to navigate from the Physical, L2 or L3 topology to the services that use specific resources.
+For example, the application will be able to select the resouce and by navigation the supporting relationship bottom-up come to the service and its nodes, tps and links.

+## Intent/service assurance
+The application will be able to retrieve topology layer and any network/node/tp/link instances from the controller via Digital Map API and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.

+## Service E2E and per-link KPIs
+The application will be able to retieve the topology at any layer from the controller via Digital Map API and from the response it will be able to navigate any retrieve any KPIs for selected topology entity.

+## Capacity planning

+## Network design

+## Simulation

+## Closed Loop

+## Digital Twin

 # Digital Map Requirements

 ## Core Requirements

 The following are the core requirements for the Digital Map (note that some of them are supported by default by {{!RFC8345}}):

 REQ-BASIC-MODEL-SUPPORT:
 : Basic model with network, node, link, and interface entity types.
-This means that users of the Digital Map model must be able to understand topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.
+: This means that users of the Digital Map model must be able to understand topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.

 REQ-LAYERED-MODEL:
 : Layered Digital Map, from physical network (ideally optical, layer 2, layer 3) up to  service and intent views.

 REQ-PROG-OPEN-MODEL:
 : Open and programmable Digital Map.
 : This includes "read" operations to retrieve the view of the network, typically as application-facing interface of Software Defined Networking (SDN) controllers or orchestrators.
 : It also includes "write" operations, not for the ability to directly change the Digital Map data (e.g., changing the network or service parameters), but for offline simulations, also known as what-if scenarios.
 :  Running a "what-if" analysis requires the ability to take snapshots and to switch easily between them.
 : Note that there is a need to distinguish between a change on the Digital Map